-Symptoms may be triggered by fever or some drugs, including some antiarrhythmic drugs and some antidepressants.
+Symptoms may be triggered by fever, exercise, or some drugs, including some drugs used to treat abnormal heart rhythms and some antidepressants.

-Doctors consider a channelopathy in people who have family members who have a history of fainting or unexplained death due to a heart problem, especially if the death occurred at a young age.
+Doctors consider a channelopathy when people or their family members have a history of fainting or cardiac arrest without an obvious cause (such as a known heart problem), especially if the cardiac arrest occurred at a young age.

 If doctors suspect a channelopathy, they do electrocardiography Electrocardiography Electrocardiography (ECG) is a quick, simple, painless procedure in which the heart’s electrical impulses are amplified and recorded.
 This record, the electrocardiogram (also known as an ECG)... read more (ECG), continuous ambulatory heart monitoring Continuous Ambulatory Electrocardiography A standard electrocardiograph (ECG) records the heart's electrical activity for only a few seconds.
 This can detect abnormalities that are constant; however, sometimes abnormal heart rhythms... read more , and usually cardiac stress testing Stress Testing Stressing the heart (by exercise or by use of stimulant drugs to make the heart beat faster and more forcibly) can help identify coronary artery disease.
 In coronary artery disease, blood flow... read more .
 Genetic testing is sometimes done.
 If a channelopathy is confirmed, people should have regular follow up with ECG and ambulatory heart monitoring to look for asymptomatic heart rhythm disturbances. .

 Because channelopathies are usually a genetic disorder, family members of people with a channelopathy are at risk.
 Close family members should be evaluated by a doctor, including with ECG and ambulatory heart monitoring.